Posted May 2025

 -

-Government services (including public educational services) remained unchanged over-the-month with a total of 880 jobs and recorded a decrease of 10 jobs or 1.1% over-the-year.
+Government services (including public educational services) remained unchanged in the past month with a total of 860 jobs and recorded a decrease of 40 jobs in the past year.

 Nonfarm employment estimates, not seasonally adjusted, Ferry County